-The Membership Recognition Program (MRP) is the largest way we recognize member from all over the California-Nevada-Hawai’i district.
-It recognizes members who have shown dedication in our three tenets: service, leadership, and fellowship.
-Members are recognized at the district level during Fall Training Conference and District Convention.
-In order to achieve an MRP ranking, you need to be dues-paid, reach a specific number of service hours, and complete a specific number of tags.
+The Membership Recognition Program (MRP) is the largest recognition program in the California-Nevada-Hawai’i District.
+It recognizes members who have shown dedication in our three tenets: Service, Leadership, and Fellowship.
+Members are recognized at the District level during Fall Training Conference and District Convention.
+In order to achieve an MRP ranking, members need to be dues-paid, reach a specific number of service, leadership, and fellowship hours, and complete various additional requirements.

 |Divisional Events (DV)||2||3||4||5|

 |International Hosted (INT)||1||1||1||1|

 |Webinars Attended (WB)||3||4||5||6|

 - Service Hours – All community service hours completed by dues-paid members between March 1, 2022 to February 18, 2023.

 - Leadership Hours – All leadership hours completed by dues-paid members between March 1, 2022 to February 18, 2023.